grafana/grafana/contribute/documentation/README.md

 Before you begin writing, we recommend that you fork and clone the Grafana repository so that you can use a text editor locally to create branches, commit your changes, and create a PR.

-While this document doesn't include git commands or descriptions of Github operations, you might find these links useful.
+While this document doesn't include git commands or descriptions of GitHub operations, you might find these links useful.

 - [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git): We store all source code, including documentation, in Git repositories.
 - [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo): Locate the repo you want to clone, and fork it.
 - [Clone a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository): Clone the repository to your local machine.
 - [Create a branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging): Before you make change, create a branch.
 Do not push changes against the `main` branch.
-- [Create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request): After you add, commit, and push your changes, create a PR in Github.
+- [Create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request): After you add, commit, and push your changes, create a PR in GitHub.

 #### Use a documentation template to contribute a topic